Greek Theatre (Los Angeles): Filming and recording

 Bonnie Raitt concert at the Greek in September 2022.

 Several live recordings and televised concert specials have been recorded and filmed at the Greek, including shows by The Go-Go's, Ringo Starr, Joe Bonamassa and Chicago.
-Movies that have been filmed at the theatre include Bye Bye Birdie (1963) and Get Him to the Greek (2010).

-The live concert scene of the song "Shallow", as performed by Lady Gaga and Bradley Cooper in the 2018 adaptation of the film A Star Is Born, was filmed at the Greek.

 Neil Diamond recorded his live album, Hot August Night (1972), at the Greek Theatre, and four years later, returned to record Love at the Greek (1976), from which footage was used for a televised concert special.
 The British-American rock band America recorded their America Live (1977) album at the Greek.
+Jimmy Page and the Black Crowes also recorded their Live at the Greek (2000) album at the Greek.

 In 2022, as part of Netflix Is a Joke Festival, Stand Out: An LGBTQ+ Celebration was recorded and later aired on Netflix, headlined by Eddie Izzard, Margaret Cho, and Rosie O'Donnell and included many other LGBTQ+ stand up comedians.

+Movies that have been filmed at the theatre include Bye Bye Birdie (1963) and Get Him to the Greek (2010).
+Also, the live concert scene of the song "Shallow", as performed by Lady Gaga and Bradley Cooper in the 2018 adaptation of the film A Star Is Born, was filmed at the Greek Theatre.